-Reverse Rett is a patient advocacy and research organisation focused on accelerating treatments and a cure for Rett syndrome to everyone affected.
+Reverse Rett is a UK charity driving treatments and a cure for Rett syndrome into the lives of everyone affected.

 The UK Rett Syndrome community is at a pivotal moment at the moment with two clinical trials of gene therapies underway.